 Clinical Evidence Assessment

-Independent, unbiased expertise to drive evidence-base coverage policy (for new and emerging medical devices, drugs, procedures, and care processes)
+Independent, unbiased expertise to support evidence-based coverage decisions on new, emerging, and existing medical devices, drugs, procedures, and care processes

 Insight for critical business decisions